-Pamela Chase Dyson is Chief Information Officer (CIO) at the New York Federal Reserve, one of 12 regional banks of the United States’ Federal Reserve System – and one which has several unique responsibilities, including conducting open market operations, intervening in FX markets, and storing gold for foreign central banks, governments, and other international agencies.
+Pamela Chase Dyson is Chief Information Officer (CIO) at the New York Federal Reserve, one of 12 regional banks of the United States’ Federal Reserve System – and one which has several critically important responsibilities, including conducting open market operations, intervening in FX markets, supervising financial institutions, and storing hundreds of billions in gold for foreign central banks, governments, and other international agencies.

 CIO Pamela Chase Dyson: “And other duties as assigned… I've always embraced that”